 The heart failure pressure sensor, implantable (i.e., CardioMEMS HF System) is considered investigational/experimental and is therefore not covered.

-The CardioMEMS HF System utilizes radiofrequency (RF) energy to power the sensor & to measure pulmonary artery (PA) pressure and consists of 3 components: a miniature, battery-free, leadless PA pressure sensor; a transvenous catheter to deliver and deploy the sensor within the distal PA; and an electronics system that acquires and processes signals from the implanted sensor and then transmits hemodynamic data, including systolic, diastolic, and mean PA pressure measurements, to a physician-accessible secure database.
+The CardioMEMS HF System utilizes radiofrequency (RF) energy to power the sensor and to measure pulmonary artery (PA) pressure and consists of three components: a miniature, battery-free, leadless PA pressure sensor; a transvenous catheter to deliver and deploy the sensor within the distal PA; and an electronics system that acquires and processes signals from the implanted sensor and then transmits hemodynamic data, including systolic, diastolic, and mean PA pressure measurements, to a physician-accessible secure database.
 These measures allow the physician to proactively adjust HF treatments, hopefully avoiding a hospitalization.
 The device also monitors heart rate.

 If available, codes are listed below for informational purposes only, and do not guarantee member coverage or provider reimbursement.
 The list may not be all-inclusive.

 Implantable wireless pulmonary artery pressure sensor with delivery catheter, including all system components

 Right heart catheterization with implantation of wireless pressure sensor in the pulmonary artery, including any type of measurement, angiography, imaging supervision, interpretation, and report includes provision of patient home electronics unit

 CPT Copyright American Medical Association.
 All rights reserved.
 CPT is a registered trademark of the American Medical Association.